ebacala/pokeemerald/README.md

         - Meteor Falls (1st basement floor, 2nd room, water): 4% chance (lv.
 5-35) | Decreased SOLROCK chance from 10% to 6%
 * Added some decor to Littleroot Town
 * Pressing the A, L or START button will skip the copyright intro scene
+* Once the first roamer (LATIOS or LATIAS) has been battled/captured then the other one will be available

 ## Original project README